 Qualifying Interest Conservation Objective as per NPWS (2013a) Does the proposed development provide for any potential delay or interruption in the achievement of this Conservation Objective, as defined by its Attributes and Targets?
-Likely Significant Effect condition of this Qualifying Interest (NPWS, 2013b).
-1. As described in Section 2.3, Ringsend WwTP is currently being upgraded in order to comply with the Urban Wastewater Treatment Directive.
+Adverse Effect condition of this Qualifying Interest (NPWS, 2013b).
+Operational Phase Impacts 1.
+As described in Section 2.3, Ringsend WwTP is currently being upgraded in order to comply with the Urban Wastewater Treatment Directive.
 During the operational phase of the proposed development, wastewater will be conveyed to the Ringsend WwTP, which is currently treating wastewater for up to 2 million people.
 Considering this as well as the assimilative capacity of Dublin Bay, the proposed development will not measurably increase the foul water being supplied to Ringsend WwTP.
-2. Untreated surface water from the site (i.e. accidental hydrocarbon leaks and subsequent discharge) has the potential to flow into the Stradbrook Stream which could lead to likely significant effects on the SAC.
+2. Untreated surface water from the site (i.e. accidental hydrocarbon leaks and subsequent discharge) has the potential to flow into the Stradbrook Stream which could lead to adverse effects on the SAC.
 3. During periods of high rainfall, the public surface water drainage system overflows into the foul water drainage system which can then become overloaded, releasing untreated foul water into Dublin Bay from overflows along South Dublin Bay.
-This will not constitute a likely significant effect, as the proposed development will not measurably increase the loading on the system.
-Therefore, it can be concluded beyond reasonable scientific doubt that the proposed development has the potential to cause likely significant effects on this European site in view of its Conservation Objectives for this Qualifying Interest.
+This will not constitute an adverse effect, as the proposed development will not measurably increase the loading on the system.
+Therefore, mitigation measures are required to reduce the potential for adverse effects on this European site with regards to the Conservation Objectives for this Qualifying Interest.
 Embryonic shifting dunes [2110] "To restore the favourable conservation condition of Embryonic shifting dunes in South Dublin Bay SAC".
-Attributes and Targets for The closest known location of Embryonic shifting dunes habitat within the South Dublin Bay SAC is in just north of Booterstown station (NPWS, 2015a).
+Attributes and Targets for this Qualifying Interest have been taken from the Conservation Objective for Embryonic shifting dunes in the North Dublin Bay SAC, which is to restore the The closest known location of Embryonic shifting dunes habitat within the South Dublin Bay SAC is in just north of Booterstown station (NPWS, 2015a).
 In line with the Precautionary Principle, this Qualifying Interest is assumed to be present in suitable habitat close to outfall locations along the South Dublin Bay.
-No this Qualifying Interest have been taken from the Conservation Objective for Embryonic shifting dunes in the North Dublin Bay SAC, As per the North Dublin Bay SAC, the Attributes of these Conservation Objectives focus on "Habitat area", "Habitat distribution", "Physical structure", "Vegetation structure and "Vegetation composition". which is to restore the favourable conservation Embryonic shifting dunes are a terrestrial habitat and thus have no hydrological connection to the proposed development.
+As per the North Dublin Bay SAC, the Attributes of these Conservation Objectives focus on "Habitat area", "Habitat distribution", "Physical structure", "Vegetation structure and "Vegetation composition".
+No

 Qualifying Interest Conservation Objective as per NPWS (2013a) Does the proposed development provide for any potential delay or interruption in the achievement of this Conservation Objective, as defined by its Attributes and Targets?
-Likely Significant Effect condition of this Qualifying Interest (NPWS, 2013b).
-Therefore, it can be concluded beyond reasonable scientific doubt that the proposed development will not significantly affect this European site in view of its Conservation Objectives for this Qualifying Interest.
+Adverse Effect f avourable conservation condition of this Qualifying Interest (NPWS, 2013b).
+Embryonic shifting dunes are a terrestrial habitat and thus have no hydrological connection to the proposed development.
+There is no pathway for impacts between the proposed development and this qualifying interest.
+Therefore, the proposed development will not adversely affect the South Dublin Bay SAC, in view of its Conservation Objectives and mitigation measures are not required.